ehkuitti/the-game-of-life-cpp/README.md

-# the-game-of-life-cpp - a command line game
+# The Game of Life - a command line game

 This project is a remake of me and my friends' The Game Of Life ([Elämän Peli](https://github.com/ehkuitti/elaman-peli-java)) school game project.
 That project was a school project for the course "The Basics of Programming" I took in my school, Laurea University of Applied Sciences.
 The idea of the original project was to